APR on a Credit Card

 Grace Periods

 This is a great way to use credit cards.
 You get the benefits of convenience, security, and the ability to use your credit card transaction history for budgeting purposes.
-You also earn potential credit card rewards, and have the positive credit history associated with using a credit card responsibly.
+You also earn potential card features like premium rewards, cash rewards, lost luggage insurance, complimentary access to private entertainment events, travel rewards, hotel credit, and also the positive credit history associated with using your credit card responsibly.

-But if you pay off the charges before the grace period, you are charged nothing extra for all of these benefits.
-Go one day past the grace period, and then all of those interest charges kick in and you’re charged for the whole month, calculated against your average daily balance.
+If you pay off the charges before the grace period, you are charged nothing extra for all of these benefits.
+Go one day past the grace period, and then all of those interest charges kick in and you’re charged for the whole month, calculated against your average credit card balance.

 When it comes to cash advances, there is no grace period.
-That means interest on cash advances starts getting added to the balance immediately.
-Even if you pay off the balance due right away, you still end up with some interest charges
+That means interest on cash advance APR starts adding to the balance immediately.
+Even if you pay off the balance before the billing cycle, you still end up with some interest charges

 By avoiding cash advances and paying off your credit card in a timely fashion, you can keep your credit utilization rate lower, improving your score.
-You also avoid late fees and late payments, which would lower your score.
+Also, avoid late fees and late payments; these two will lower your score.

 Compounding

-The full answer to the question of how does credit card APR work includes compounding.
+The full answer to the question of how does card APR work includes compound interest.
 The math of credit card APRs is tricky.
-Creditors may compound interest daily or monthly, and this will change the calculation.
+Credit card issuers may compound interest daily or monthly, and this will change the calculation.

-What this means is, are you paying interest on the extra debt you incurred yesterday through interest?
-Sometimes the “real” interest rate is calculated to include the compounding, and is called the effective annual rate, or EAR.
-Wikipedia has an example with an account with an average credit card APR of 12.99% that becomes 13.87% when compounding is considered.
+What this means is, you are paying interest on the extra debt you incurred yesterday through interest?
+Sometimes the “real” interest rate is calculated to include compounding, and is called the effective annual rate, or EAR.
+Wikipedia has an example with an account with an average card APR of 12.99% that becomes 13.87% when compounding is considered.

-If the math isn’t confusing enough, some cards will have APRs that change every month.
+If the math isn’t confusing enough, some cards APRs change every month.
 A fixed APR is going to stay the same, unless something major happens, like you ask for a reduced rate from the creditor, or a low introductory rate expires.
-A variable APR is often tied to the prime rate.
+A variable APR is often tied to prime rates.

-The Prime Rate, usually based on the federal funds rate set by the Federal Reserve, is currently 3.25%.
+The Prime Rate (Variable APR), usually based on the federal funds rate set by the Federal Reserve, is currently 3.25%.
 So a credit card might have an interest rate of 10%+ prime, giving you a rate of 13.25%.
 If the prime rate goes up, so does your credit card rate.

 For more about these rates and other kinds of interest, see our article and infographic “What Does That Interest Rate Really Mean?”